kubanez-create/scrapy_parser_pep/README.md

 # PEP Pages Parser

-The PEP Pages Parser is a Python library for parsing and extracting information from Python Enhancement Proposal (PEP) pages.
+The PEP Pages Parser is a Python package for parsing and extracting information from Python Enhancement Proposal (PEP) pages.
 It provides a convenient way to access various details about PEPs programmatically.

 ## Features